joewalnes/crunchicorn/README.md

                     etc).
 Defaults to pretty is used from a TTY (e.g. terminal) or nopretty if no terminal (e.g. unattended script, build server...).

--e --exclude PAT    Patterns to exclude in DIR (may contain globs).
+-e --exclude PATT   Patterns to exclude in DIR (may contain globs).

--i --include PAT    Override --exclude.
+-i --include PATT   Override --exclude.

 --babelpreset PRES  Babel preset to use for transpiling JS.
 See https://babeljs.io/docs/plugins/.
                     Default is 'es2015', unless .jsx files are present, in which case